 I took a year of Calculus at college.
 I help students understand limits, finding derivatives of algebraic and trigonometric functions, the Chain Rule, antiderivatives, definite integrals, calculating areas and volumes of figures, and the Fundamental Theorem of Calculus.
 I am familiar with Math 7 at SMC.

 At UC Irvine, I took a year of General Chemistry (plus labs) and a year of Organic Chemistry (plus labs).
-I love helping high school students discover and appreciate Chemistry - the order and structure of the Periodic Table, atomic structure, stoichiometry, acids and bases, thermochemistry, and nuclear chemistry.
+I love helping both high school and college students discover and appreciate Chemistry - the order and structure of the Periodic Table, atomic structure, stoichiometry, acids and bases, thermochemistry, and nuclear chemistry.

 In high school, Geometry was the subject I dreaded the most.
 Now, it is the subject that I tutor the most.
 My whole outlook on this course has changed and I have come to appreciate the order of the class.
 I can empathize with a student who feels lost and can help them make that same transition to seeing the beauty of Geometry, whether it is with angles, lines and triangles in first semester or surface areas, volumes, and circles in second semester.